IRCrypt/documentation/ircrypt-protocol.md

 ### Errors

-Not every Implementation of the OpenPGP standard has implemented the same symmetric ciphers and the list of ciphers that has to be included to fulfill the OpenPGP standard is very limited (see [rfc4880 8.2]).
+Not every implementation of the OpenPGP standard includes the same symmetric ciphers and the list of ciphers that has to be working to fulfill the OpenPGP standard is very limited (see [rfc4880 8.2]).
 If an symmetric encrypted IRCrypt message with an unknown cipher is received, the error

 	>UCRY-CIPHER-NOT-FOUND